davidrhoden/davidrhoden-basic-netlify/timeline/regatta/traffic-approaching-mobile-jul-6-2025.md

 ---
-title: Coming back from this year's regatta was like evacuating in reverse.
+title: Coming back from this year’s regatta was like evacuating in reverse.
 date: 2025-07-06T00:00:00
-excerpt: I guess every car from New Orleans was on the way back, or else the new Buc-ee's on I-10 got people that excited.
+excerpt: I guess every car from New Orleans was on the way back, or else the new Buc-ee’s on I-10 got people that excited.
 image: /static/img/timeline/regatta/traffic-approaching-mobile-jul-6-2025.jpeg
 tags:
   - Fourth of July